periwinkleispurple/bash_install/readme.md

 > Open terminal

-> You might have to do first :
+> You must either :
 ```
 apt-get update && apt-get upgrade
 or
 apt-get install sudo
+*Any script will perform update and upgrade anyway*
 ```
 > And then :
 ```